joel-wu/how-large-language-models-encode-theory-of-mind/README.md

   --device_map auto
 ```

-Parts of the gradient extraction and chunking code are **adapted from [SqueezeLLM: Dense-and-Sparse Quantization](https://arxiv.org/abs/2306.07629)**.
+Parts of the gradient extraction and chunking code are adapted from [SqueezeLLM: Dense-and-Sparse Quantization (ICML 2024)](https://arxiv.org/abs/2306.07629).

 ## 3. ToM + Perplexity Evaluation